harvardartmuseums/api-docs/README.md

 ## Paging through data

-By default, requests return 10 records at a time.
-You can increase the number of records per page up to a maximum of 100 by setting the `size` parameter.
-Use the `page` parameter to page through large record sets.
+Requests that return large numbers of records will be spread across multiple pages.
+By default, a request returns 10 records per page.
+You can increase this number (up to 100) by adding the `size` parameter to a request.
+For example add `&size=100` to get 100 records per page.
+To move through a large record set, add the `page` parameter and set it some value greater than 1 (i.e. `&page=2`).

 ```shell
 https://api.harvardartmuseums.org/object?size=5&page=42
 ```

+The `next` and `prev` fields in the info block provide a handy shortcut for paging forward and backward through records.
+They will contain a fully formed URL to the next and previous pages of records.
+Send a new request to the value in the `next` field to move forward.
+Check for the existance of the `next` and `prev` fields to determine if you are at the begining or end of your results.

 ## Images